carpentries/instructor-training/episodes/14-live.md

 - "Why do we teach programming using participatory live coding?"
 objectives:
 - "Explain the advantages and limitations of participatory live coding."
-- "Summarize the key dos and don'ts of participatory live coding."
+- "Summarize the key dos and do nots of participatory live coding."
 - "Demonstrate participatory live coding."
 keypoints:
 - "Live coding forces the instructor to slow down."